pymeasure/leco-protocol/components.md

 This page provides details on the main component/entity types that make up a deployment of the ECP.

 ## Director
-A Director manages a part of or the entire setup, orchestrating the Actors and Observers according to the needs of the experiment.
+A Director manages a part of or the entire setup, orchestrating the Components according to the needs of the experiment.
 It can, among other things,
 * issue commands to Actors
 * request data from individual Actors